Path integrals for stochastic hybrid reaction-diffusion processes: Stochastic hybrid PDE

 \section{Stochastic hybrid PDE}

-Consider a one-dimensional RD process in which the reaction term depends on the current discrete state of the environment, $N(t)$.
-The latter is assumed to evolve according to a continuous time Markov chain on $I\subset \Z^+$.
-Setting $P_n(t)=\P[N(t)=n]$, we have the master equation
+Consider a one-dimensional RD process in which the reaction term depends on the current discrete state of the environment, which is denoted by $N(t)\in \{1,\ldots,M\}$.
+The latter is assumed to evolve according to an M-state irreducible Markov chain with matrix generator ${\bf Q}$. \footnote{A discrete process is said to be irreducible if there exists a $t>0$ such that $\e^{{\bf Q}t}>0$; this implies that any two states of the Markov chain can be connected in a finite time.
+One can then apply the Perron-Frobenius theorem for finite square matrices.
+In particular, there exists a unique positive right-eigenvector $\rho_n$ for which $\sum_{m}Q_{nm}\rho_m=0$; the corresponding left eigenvector is $(1,1,\ldots,1)$ since $\sum_{n}Q_{nm}=0$.
+We can identify $\rho$ as the unique stationary density.
+Moreover, the Perron Frobenius theorem ensures that all other eigenvalues have negative real parts, ensuring that the distribution $P_m(t)\rightarrow \rho_m$ as $t\rightarrow \infty$.}.
+Note that

+for all $x\in \R$, where ${\mathbf \rho} $ is the stationary distribution of the Markov chain.
+The generator ${\bf Q}$ can be expressed in terms of the corresponding transition matrix ${\bf T}$ according to